 - Red → Green → Blue → Cyan → Magenta → Yellow → Green (Shipper)

-When you see the green light, your Skublox Wall is now installed and ready to use!
+When you see the green light, your Skublox wall is now installed and ready to use!

-Shutting down your Skublox Wall configuration
+Shut down your Skublox wall configuration

-Follow these steps carefully to disassemble your Skublox Wall configuration:
+Follow these steps carefully to disassemble your Skublox wall configuration: